lara-unb/CoopRobo/docs/source/mobile/pioneer/model/kinematics.rst

    \omega_i = (-1^i)\frac{\dot{\phi}_i r}{2 l} \\
       \text{where } i = \{1, 2\}
    \end{array}

+Point :math:`P` is halfway between the two wheels, so each wheel contributes with half of the linear speed of the robot in the direction of :math:`X_R`.
+Each wheel also adds a new component to the angular speed of the robot.
+:math:`v_1` moves the robot counter-clockwise around point :math:`P` while :math:`v_2` moves it clockwise.
+That is why they differ in their sign.
+And, using the equation which relates the angular speed of disk with its linear speed, we have the above equations.

 Using the superposition theorem, we have the equations for the linear velocity in the direction of :math:`X_R` and the angular velocity in the direction of :math:`Z_R`: